yiisoft/log/README.md

 $logger->setFlushInterval(100); // default is 1000
 ```

-Each log target also collects and stores messages in memory, and exporting messages follows the same principle as
+Each log target also collects and stores messages in memory.
-described above.
+Message exporting in a target follows the same principle as in the logger.
 To change the number of stored messages, call the `\Yiisoft\Log\Target::setExportInterval()` method:

 ```php
 $target->setExportInterval(100); // default is 1000